-In February 2021, the CAC, the National Office of Anti-Pornography and Illegal Publication, the MIIT, the Ministry of Public Security, the Ministry of Culture and Tourism, the SAMR and the NTRA jointly promulgated the 2021 Streaming Guidance Opinions.
+In February 2021, the CAC, the National Office of Anti-Pornography and Illegal Publication, the MIIT, the Ministry of Public Security, the MCT, the SAMR and the NTRA jointly promulgated the 2021 Streaming Guidance Opinions.
 Pursuant to the 2021 Streaming Guidance Opinions, the online streaming platforms shall adopt a tiered and classified management system over the streamers' accounts, with those accounts managed in different tiers and classes based on the nature of the streamers, operational contents, number of fans, popularity of the streaming, time limit of the streaming and other factors.
 Online streaming platforms shall set up appropriate limitations for streamers' accounts in different tiers or classes in terms of the total amount of virtual gifts received in any single session of streaming performance, the popularity of the streaming, the time length of the streaming, the sessions of the streaming in any single day, the time gap between different streaming sessions and other factors, and take necessary warning measures against the streamers who violate relevant laws and regulations.
 In addition, online streaming platforms are required, among other things, to set up appropriate limitations for the maximum purchase price for each virtual gift and the maximum value of virtual gifts that the users send to the streamers each time, and online streaming platforms are required, if necessary, to set up a cooling-off period and a delayed-fund-transfer system for giving virtual gifts.
-The 2021 Streaming Guidance Opinions further provides that all livestreaming platforms that provide online audio/video services shall obtan a License for Online Transmission Audio/Video Programs or complete filing with the National Information Registration Administration System of Online Audio/Video Platforms.
+The 2021 Streaming Guidance Opinions further provide that all livestreaming platforms that provide online audio/video services shall obtain a License for Online Transmission of Audio-visual Programs or complete filing with the National Information Registration Administration System of Online Audio/Video Platforms.

-On March 25, 2022, the CAC, the SAMR and the SAT jointly issued the Opinions on Further Regulating the Profit-making Behaviors of livestreaming to Promote the Healthy Development of the Industry, pursuant to which, online streaming platforms shall strengthen the management of online livestreaming account registration and implement the real-name registration system for the streamers based on their ID number or unified social credit code.
+On March 25, 2022, the CAC, the SAMR and the SAT jointly issued the Opinions on Further Regulating the Profit-making Behaviors of Livestreaming to Promote the Healthy Development of the Industry, pursuant to which, online streaming platforms shall strengthen the management of online livestreaming account registration and implement the real-name registration system for the streamers based on their PRC ID numbers or organizational codes.
 Online streaming platforms shall report the relevant information of streamers who have profit-making behaviors in the livestreaming to the local cyberspace administration department and competent tax authorities every six months.
-Further, online streaming platforms are required to adopt a tiered and classified management system over the livestreamers' accounts.
+Further, online streaming platforms are required to adopt tiered and classified management systems over the live-streamers' accounts.
 The Opinions also propose to strengthen the tax obligations of streamers.
-Online streaming platforms are required to (i) clearly indicate the rights and obligations of the streamers, such as the requirement to complete registration with relevant authorities and their tax liabilities, in the service agreements with streamers; (ii) clearly identify the sources and nature of income of streamers; and (iii) perform their tax withholding obligations for personal income of streamers shall not assign or evade their tax withholding obligations for personal income of streamers with tax evasion.
+Online streaming platforms are required to (i) clearly indicate the rights and obligations of the streamers, such as the requirements to complete registration with relevant authorities and their tax liabilities, in the service agreements with streamers; (ii) clearly identify the sources and nature of income of streamers; and (iii) perform their tax withholding obligations for personal income of streamers.
+The platforms shall not assign or evade their tax withholding obligations for personal income of streamers by any means and shall not assist streamers with tax evasion.
 In addition, the Opinions provide specific requirements for online streaming platforms to regulate livestreaming marketing activities.
 For example, online streaming platforms and streamers should not conduct false or misleading commercial publicity on commodity producers and operators as well as the performance, function, quality, source, honors won, qualification, sales status, transaction information, user evaluation and other statistics of the products, and online streaming platforms.